qmk/qmk_firmware/keyboards/mechlovin/serratus/keymaps/default/readme.md

-# The default keymap for serratus
+# The default keymap for infinity87